carbon-language/carbon-lang/docs/project/evolution.md

 The author should treat this as going back to the draft phase.
 When a new revision is ready, the authors start a new
-[request for comments](#request-comments) with an updated summary of the discussion points thus far (with links to those prior topics).
+[request for comments](#request-comments) with an updated summary of the discussion points thus far.
+Links to prior topics should be included.

 ##### Actions